 Sample Request

-GET http://10.12.123.12/api/info/input.relay.status
+GET https://10.12.123.12/api/info/input.relay.status

 Sample Response